-As detailed on pages 42 to 44, the schedule of investments at the year-end comprised of investments of £109,893,936 (2014: £122,991,718) which are measured at fair value and fair value is determined based on market prices and accounting policies on pages 30 to 33.
+As detailed on pages 42 to 43, the schedule of investments at the yearend comprised of investments of £146,332,071 (2015: £109,893,936) which are measured at fair value and fair value is determined based on market prices and accounting policies.

-Although the schedule of investments is made up of listed securities which are traded on recognised markets, there is a risk that prices of listed securities held by the Fund may not be reflective of fair value.
-Investments represent the most significant number on the balance sheet and has a significant impact on the Net Assets Value (NAV) which is the key performance indicator of the Fund.
+Although the schedule of investments is made up of listed securities which are traded on recognised markets, Investments represent the most significant number on the balance sheet and have a significant impact on the Net Assets Value (NAV) which is the key performance indicator of the Fund.